-The next milestone in your child’s development as they progress from the Pre-School setting to Reception class is an exciting time.
+The next milestone in your child’s development as they progress from the Pre-School setting to Reception class, or from Infants to Juniors, is an exciting time.
 Choosing the right school with a nurturing environment is so important in supporting your little one in becoming a happy and engaged learner.

 Reasons for choosing a school vary from family to family but there are some key areas worth thinking about when making your choice.
 It is important to remember that finding a primary school place that’s the right fit for your family goes beyond Ofsted reports or ISI reports, therefore it can be useful to compile a checklist for choosing a school that is based on your personal expectations and needs.